 The Padres' manager had a strong message for the Dodgers

-Though the Dodgers and Padres feud with one another is hostile, it wasn't just the hit by pitch on Tatis that happened as a half-inning later, Shohei Ohtani would get pelted.
-However, he would be seen waving off his teammates to prevent any further confrontation.
+Though the Dodgers and Padres' feud with one another is hostile, it wasn't just the hit by pitch on Tatis that happened, as a half-inning later, Shohei Ohtani also was hit.
+However, he waved off his teammates to prevent any further confrontation.

-The San Diego manager in Shildt would have a rant after the game about Tatis being hit, since this is the third in the past nine days by Los Angeles, per ESPN.
+The San Diego manager ranted after the game about Tatis being hit, since this is the third time in the past nine days by Los Angeles, per ESPN.

 At any rate, the Dodgers are 46-30 and are first in the NL West as they start a three-game series against the Washington Nationals on Friday night.